Gallbladder Treatment in Singapore

 MBBS • MMed • MRCS (IRE) • FRCSED • FAMS

-Gallstones are small, hard deposits that form in the gallbladder, a small organ located under the liver.
-They can vary in size and number, with two main types occurring: cholesterol stones and pigment stones.
+Gallstones, also known as cholelithiasis, are small, hard deposits that form in the gallbladder, a small organ situated beneath the liver.

 Types of Gallstones